What is Daylight?

 7 With the Grace of God I will seek to live a life of stability and obedience to God, staying with the commitments I now make.

-In reading the bible together the idea of Lectio Divina is used most often.
+In reading the bible together the method of Lectio Divina is used most often.
 Likewise when reading it by oneself.
 This is a contemplative way of reading the bible, based on monastic practice established by Benedict in the 6th century.
 A google search will tell you more.
+You can find the Gospel for each week, together with a commentary, here.

 You are welcome to join us in developing your response to the seven Graces.
 Please contact the PCC secretary to express your interest – or just turn up!